thananonp/sssf-project-frontend/README.md

 ##### Logout

 When the user or staff click logout.
-The state and Local Storage will be cleared.
+The redux state and Local Storage will be cleared.

 ##### Permission Lock